Electrifying Music: The Life and Legacy of Robert MoogMarch 6 to December 10, 2021

 Hirshland Exhibition Gallery, Level 2B, Carl A. Kroch Library

-NOTE: The Hirshland Exibition Gallery is currently closed, due to the COVID-19 pandemic.
+NOTE: The Hirshland Exibition Gallery is now reopened (hours).
 See Cornell University’s Novel Coronavirus (COVID-19) Resources and Updates page for the latest information regarding visitor policies.

 Drawing from Cornell’s rich archive of materials that traces Moog’s lifelong fascination with electricity and its musical possibilities, this exhibition features instrument prototypes, design schematics, photographs, correspondence, and audio recordings.
 It also provides viewers with an opportunity to play a theremin and Minimoog supplied by Moog Music Inc.